radiantearth/stac-spec/process.md

 ### Development Process

 The SpatioTemporal Asset Catalog specification is under active development.
 The goal is to get to a small, flexible stable release that can be extended in a variety of ways.
 The core development team aims to release early and often, which generally has meant a new release between two and four months since the previous one.

+The `main` branch is a place of active development, where a new change in one part of the spec might not yet be fully updated everywhere else.
-The `master` branch aims to always be stable, meaning that all the pieces of the specification are consistent and well explained, and all the examples are consistent with the specification.
-The `dev` branch is a place of active development, where a new change in one part of the spec might not yet be fully updated everywhere else.
-The team uses the [stac-spec issue tracker](https://github.com/radiantearth/stac-spec/issues) to identify and track all that will be done for a release.
+Tags, such as `v1.0.0`, aim to always be stable, meaning that all the pieces of the specification are consistent and well-explained, and all the examples are consistent with the specification.
+The latest tag will also has a branch associated with it that is set to the default.

+The team uses the
+[stac-spec issue tracker](https://github.com/radiantearth/stac-spec/issues) to identify and track all that will be done for a release.
 Once all the major issues are resolved the core team makes sure everything is consistent across the spec and examples.